iltommi/qdb-documentation/source/reference/qdb_shell.rst

 .. option:: stream_to_buffer <alias>

     Dumps the whole content of the stream to the standard output.
 Warning, the stream may contain a lot of data.
 The entry must be a stream and must already exist.
+    The stream is read in chunks from the database for maximum performance and reduced memory usage.

     :param alias: *(string)* the alias of the entry, which must be a stream
     :return: nothing if successful, an error message otherwise.